mayank311996/cheatsheets/courses/Udemy/course7/README.md

 to the `boot` directory
 - Eject the flash card from laptop
 - Insert SD card into RaspberryPi and power it on
-- Find RaspberryPi PublicIP through your wifi and SSH into it
+- Find RaspberryPi PublicIP through your wifi and SSH into it.
+Default id = `pi` and password = `raspberry`
 - Add new user as per `8.png` and `9.png`
 - Giving user default SUDO power without typing password.
 Follow `10.png` and `11.png`